 - Aftercare will be designed around the needs of the person leaving care supporting them to lead a fulfilling life, for as long as they need it.

-- Children and young people’s rights will be part of normal everyday life, practice and decision making.
+- Infants, children and young people’s rights will be part of normal everyday life, practice and decision making.

-- Children and young people’s voices will have a visible and meaningful impact on decision making and care planning.
+- Infants, children and young people’s voices will have a visible and meaningful impact on decision making and care planning.

 - Scotland will understand the financial and human cost of care, including what happens when people don’t get the help they need.